 The best advice for avoiding salmonella is to be careful about what you eat and what food you touch.
 Cook your food sufficiently to eliminate bacteria.
 Wash your hands after coming in contact with raw meat or poultry.
 If you are worried about any symptoms, you are showing, please contact a medical professional.

 Zika is the virus that took the world by storm during the 2016 Summer Olympics.
 Although most commonly reported in Africa and South America, it is possible to contract Zika in Columbus, OH. mosquito bites are the primary method of contracting the Zika virus.
 Pregnant women should be especially careful about mosquito exposure, as fetuses can get the Zika virus from their mother.

 Most people show mild symptoms if any.
-In the majority of cases, Zika is not an issue and will never cause problems.
+In most cases, Zika is not an issue and will never cause problems.
 In rare cases, the virus will lead to a paralyzing autoimmune disease.
 Also, pregnant women can pass the virus along to their fetuses which can cause birth defects.

 The best way to prevent the Zika virus is to avoid contact with mosquitoes.
 Use repellent and wear enough clothing to cover your skin when you can.
 Zika can also be passed on sexually, so use condoms to avoid spreading or contracting the virus.
 There is no known medicine for treating the Zika virus.

 Leptospirosis, or Weil’s disease, is a bacteria that lives in the urine of affected animals.
-Contracting the disease is extremely unlikely, but may occur if you consume contaminated food or water, touch contaminated soil, or accidentally come in contact with animal urine.
-It is not particularly dangerous but you can avoid leptospirosis through responsible hygiene practice.
+Contracting the disease is extremely unlikely but may occur if you consume contaminated food or water, touch contaminated soil, or accidentally come in contact with animal urine.
+It is not particularly dangerous, but you can avoid leptospirosis through responsible hygiene practices.

 It is easy to mistake symptoms of leptospirosis for other common diseases.
 Some typical symptoms include: